-- 1. Plagiarism is a violation of the Fort Payne City Schools Code of Conduct.
+- 1. All students shall comply with trademark and copyright laws and all license agreements.
+Ignorance of the law is not immunity.
+This includes, but is not limited to, installation or transmission of any copyrighted materials.
+If you are unsure, ask a teacher or parent. - 2.
+Plagiarism is a violation of the Fort Payne City Schools Code of Conduct.
 Give credit to all sources used, whether quoted or summarized.
-This includes all forms of media on the Internet, such as graphics, movies, music, and text. - 2.
+This includes all forms of media on the Internet, such as graphics, movies, music, and text. - 3.
 Violation of applicable state or federal law will result in criminal prosecution or disciplinary action by the District.